Calendar of Events

 Chautauqua is historical tourism at its finest.
 It's your chance to time travel to another era and meet some of history's most illustrious characters.
 Historical enactments include a monologue "in character" and an opportunity to pose questions to both the visiting luminary and the scholar/presenter.
 Daytime workshops and lectures give further glimpses of the social, cultural and political nuances of the era.

-The theme for 2017 is "The Great West: Cowboys & Cattle Trails."
-Entertainment begins at 6:30 pm with the scholar presentation at 7:30 pm.
+The theme for 2018 is "The Modern Age: Moving Forward from World War I." Pre-show entertainment begins at 6:30 pm with the scholar presentation at 7:30 pm.

 Admission to all Chautauqua events is always free.
 Event held under the white tent at Humphrey Heritage Village.

 10:30 am, Josephine Baker to Hip-Hop Fashion Forward, by Vanessa Adams-Harris